 The Most Mysterious Song on the Internet The internet is bad now.
 We all know this and it’s not news.
 It’s not dead, but as a tool and a presence in culture, its glory days are firmly gone and they’re not coming back.
 Never mind the why because that’s out of our control

-Road Food.
-So I did the math on this.
+Road Food So I did the math on this.
 Sat down, got out the legal pad, crunched the numbers.
 I have been to In-N-Out one billion times.
 I’ve spent so much of my life there that I have to earnestly say it’s part of my identity as a Californian.
 Which

-On Dreams.
-Howdy all.
+Dreams Howdy all.
 I’m back.
 Took some time off to figure out a new contract gig I’m hoping to land.
 Wrote a scene as Homer Simpson but it wasn’t for The Simpsons.
 Maybe I’ll get to talk about it sometime.
 Also took a day off writing because

 Perihelion & Aphelion By the skin of his teeth, my youngest brother had finally graduated high school.
 I was in my dad’s garage, going through all my brothers’ old homework.
 After some thirty years, it was time to ritually destroy most of it.
 Leave it all behind and render it to memory,